-In 1988 Günter Dreyer, for example, a German archaeologist, unearthed small bone and ivory tags intricately inscribed with one of the world's earliest forms of writing, namely, crude hieroglyphs developed at about the same time as Mesopotamian cuneiform.
+In 1988 Günter Dreyer, a German archaeologist, unearthed small bone and ivory tags intricately inscribed with one of the world's earliest forms of writing, namely, crude hieroglyphs developed at about the same time as Mesopotamian cuneiform.

 In 1991, O'Connor uncovered an eerie fleet of wooden boats buried in enormous brick-lined graves: how many more priceless artifacts are hidden under the desert sand.

 Abydos and its sacred ground are famous for its two fine temples, one built by Seti I, who encouraged artistic and architectural ideas in his reign.
 The other by Ramses II which, although by no means his largest, and most well preserved.